microsoft/YamUI/src/components/Button/Button.md

 Also, use concise, specific, self-explanatory text, usually a single word.
 They should include a verb.
 If acting on something, their text should include the noun they're acting on, e.g. *"Create Group"*.

+Use type='submit' for submitting forms.
+Doing this will trigger the onClick action when the user presses the enter key within certain form fields.

 ### Examples

 Regular buttons: